modelscope/data-juicer/docs/operators/filter/video_motion_score_raft_filter.md

 Filter to keep samples with video motion scores within a specified range.

-This operator uses the RAFT (Recurrent All-Pairs Field Transforms) model from torchvision to predict optical flow between video frames.
+This operator utilizes the RAFT (Recurrent All-Pairs Field Transforms) model from torchvision to predict optical flow between video frames.
 It keeps samples where the video motion score is within the given min and max score range.
 The motion score is computed based on the optical flow between frames, which is estimated using the RAFT model.
 The operator can sample frames at a specified FPS and apply transformations to the frames before computing the flow.

 - The RAFT model is used to estimate the optical flow.
 - Frames are preprocessed using a series of transformations including normalization and color channel flipping.